Far over the misty mountains coldJRR Tolkien – The Hobbit

 Also visible in the photo are several canvas tool rolls containing mostly handmade rasps and files, as well as a cardboard box containing a router plane, another essential tool for the unplugged shop.

-Besides chisels and planes I can also store a hewing hatchet, an adze, and a large Japanese “gagari” rip saw on top of the chisel boxes, but I usually remove them, wrap them up, and hang them on my wire shelf when the toolbox is in residence.
+Besides chisels and planes I can also store a hewing hatchet, an adze, and a large Japanese “bukkiri gagari” rip saw on top of the chisel boxes, but I usually remove them, wrap them up, and hang them on my wire shelf when the toolbox is in residence.

 In the Dungeon’s far left-hand corner one American framing square and two Japanese kanejaku squares, one in centimeter scale and the other in shaku/sun scale, can be seen resting against the back wall.
 They were sleeping quietly at the time of the photo probably because of a late night.
 Judging by the ruckus they made and the dead soldiers they left laying about, they spent the entire evening drinking, playing dice on the chisel boxes and arguing loudly about the superiority of the Japanese “Shaku” measuring system vs. the metric system vs. the imperial system.
-Fortunately, while squares have both tongues and blades, they lack arms and legs, so their drunken deliberations seldom devolve into violence.
-I don’t allow them any stogies, however; One must draw the line somewhere.
+Fortunately, while squares have both tongues and blades, they lack arms and legs, so their drunken deliberations have never become more violent than rattling.
+I don’t allow them any stogies, however; One must draw the line somewhere, I’m sure you’ll agree.

-This arrangement keeps everything ship-shape and Bristol fashion, an idiom especially suitable to a toolchest with so many tools mounted in the lid.
+This arrangement keeps everything ship-shape and Bristol fashion, an idiom especially suitable to a toolchest with so many tools mounted in the lid even if it is not subject to the tides.

 In the next post in this we will examine the toolchest’s bottom panel.
-Not as sexy as you might imagine, but more important than you may know.
+Not as sexy as you might imagine, but more important than you may realize.

 If you have questions or would like to learn more about our tools, please click the “Pricelist” link here or at the top of the page and use the “Contact Us” form located immediately below.

 Please share your insights and comments with everyone in the form located further below labeled “Leave a Reply.”
 We aren’t evil Google, fascist facebook, thuggish Twitter or the Congressional IT department of the Democrat Party and so won’t sell, share, or profitably “misplace” your information.
-If I lie may I spend the rest of my miserable life in a chisel box in the dungeon.
+If I lie may I spend every Thursday night dicing poker in the dungeon with argumentative squares.

 Other Posts in this Series: